KalleCoder/Building_3D_Printer/README.md

 # Building_3D_Printer

-Combined files for building my tripteron 3D printer
+A collection of all files to build the 3D printer.

+Will clean the repository when project is done.